arghenight/arghenight/README.md

 <img width="384" height="512" alt="image" src="https://github.com/user-attachments/assets/c0685175-6b72-4d91-a41e-1a1a671643db" />

-MIGHT NOT START CONVERSATIONS FIRST (But.
-I Really Love to Talk PLZ DONT BE SCARED)
+LIKELY WILL NOT APPROACH FIRST (UNLESS A GREEN NAME)!!! although You can Always Sit next to Me 💗💗💗

 Something Something of Ambrosia – Frums